evertramos/docker.github.io/compose/compose-file/compose-versioning.md

 -   `pids_limit`: This option has not been introduced in `version: "3.x"` Compose files.
 -   `link_local_ips` in `networks`: This option has not been introduced in `version: "3.x"` Compose files.
+-   `storage_opt`: This option has not been introduced in `version: "3.x"` Compose files.

 ### Version 1 to 2.x